 The Clinical Endodontics course is designed around your needs, so you can choose a rate of study that best fits your development needs or career ambitions.
 For example, you may choose to exit the course after the first year with a Postgraduate Certificate (PgC) and return to achieve the Postgraduate Diploma (PgD) at a later date.
 The maximum time frame for completion of the Diploma is five years.

 Assessments take the form of written assessments and case reports.
 Clinical assessment involves both live patient and phantom head testing.
 A Viva Voce examination is required at the end of the second year.

 Applicants require Bachelor of Dental Surgery (equivalent international qualifications are acceptable) and current registration with the GDC.

 They should also be employed in primary dental care or in a junior hospital position.

-Graduates of this course will, with continued practitioner experience, become skilled in endodontic techniques and have opportunities to tailor their practice in becoming a Dentist with Special Interest (DwSI).
-It is likely that a PgD qualification such as this will enhance your prospect of joining DwSI lists as and when created by local health boards.
+Graduates of this Clinical Endodontics course will, with continued practitioner experience, become skilled in endodontic techniques and have opportunities to tailor their practice in becoming a Dentist with Special Interest (DwSI).
+It is likely that a PgD qualification in Clinical Endodontics will enhance your prospect of joining DwSI lists as and when created by local health boards.

 It is anticipated that this course could also be used as accreditation of prior and experiential learning (APEL) towards other postgraduate Masters programmes in endodontology or dentistry.
 You can also progress to a generic Masters qualification at University of South Wales.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.